JanzenCode/JordynSmall_T2A2-1/README.md

 ## Detail any third party services that your app will use

+At the moment the application does not implement any third party services to operate.
+In later development verisons, third-party services may be implemented to fulfill orders that are placed on the client-side.

 ## Describe your projects models in terms of the relationships they have with each other

+### User
+- The user model contains the primary data that is used across the database;
+    - A generated ID (PK)
+    - email/password for authentication and authorisation
+    - is_admin to confirm the permissions of this user (CRUD Authority)
+    - as well as other data that is sensitive to the user (shown in the ERD)
+- The User model is interrelated to the remainder of the database:
+    - Address
+    - Orders
+        - Products (when creating an order request)
+### Address
+- The address model contains information about a users location and is directly related to the user model via user_id(FK)
+    - containing sensitive information about the users location, this table is used to create a layer of security.
+Access is only granted by the authorised user/admin JWT Tokens
+- The address is used in assosication to the user_id when an order is requested to compile the necessary information for the order request.
+### Products
+- The products model contains the data pertaining to the available products.
+    - Users/CRUD Authority are able to filter the products by their brand, style, size, etc.
+- The product_id is used to uniquely identify the product that is ordered when an order is requested by a user or when tested by CRUD Authority.
+### Orders
+- The orders models sets up the essential data required for an order to be executed but not fulfilled.
+As there are no implemented payment processors (third party), users can only select their desired product to craft a draft order that remains in the cart without fulfilment.
+- The order models utilises information from the user and address and products via requesting the relevant id parameters and compiling them.

 ## Discuss the database relations to be implemented in your application